infoaed/kryptogramm/README.md

 See the details about [vote verification](https://www.valimised.ee/et/e-haaletamine/e-haaletamisest-lahemalt/haaletamise-kontroll-nutitelefoniga) on Estonian electoral commission [web page](https://www.valimised.ee/et/e-haaletamine/dokumendid) (documentation in Estonian) or check out source code of the [official verification tool](https://github.com/vvk-ehk/ivotingverification).

+You can use [sample data from 2023 elections](data) to give the tool a test run.

 ## Installation instructions

 ```